-For units with Serial Nos.
-260,000 and Higher:
+For all units Serial Nos.
+252,000 and Higher:

 b) Check starting circuit.
-Starter should crank with parking brake engaged, cutting blades disengaged and motion control levers moved out in the neutral lock position.
+Starter should crank with, parking brake engaged, cutting blades disengaged and motion control levers moved out in the neutral lock position.
 The operator does not need to be in the seat to start the engine.